RN to BSN (EARN)

 To be eligible, you must have a 2.5 or higher grade-point average.
 You also need at least a C in all pre-nursing courses.
 You cannot receive transfer credit for courses in which you had a D or F.

-- Complete your application by April 1 for admission to summer semester.
+- Complete your application by July 1 for admission to fall semester.
 Applications are available on our website starting in January.
 Due to limited space, it is imperative that applications be completed as early as possible.